 He was born

 (place, time)

 His fields of work

+His wassh farmasus works of aut

 His most famous works of art

 He died

 (place, time)

 The impact of his work

 Raphael (son of the painter Giovanni Santi and his wife Magia Ciarla) was born on the 28th March or the 6th April 1483.
 His father Giovanni Santi was a competent painter and was highly regarded in Urbino, a province that housed one of the most glittering courts in Italy.